9QIX/HTB-SOCAnalystPrerequisites/VI. Introduction to Active Directory/IV. All About Users/III. Active Directory Rights and Privileges.md

 whenCreated                     : 10/27/2021 8:14:34 AM
 ```

+As we can see above, the default state of the Server Operators group is to have no members and is a domain local group by default.
+In contrast, the Domain Admins group seen below has several members and service accounts assigned to it.
+Domain Admins are also Global groups instead of domain local.
+More on group membership can be found later in this module.
+Be wary of who, if anyone, you give access to these groups.
+An attacker could easily gain the keys to the enterprise if they gain access to a user assigned to these groups.

 ## User Rights Assignment

 Depending on their group membership and other factors such as privileges assigned via Group Policy (GPO), users can have various rights assigned to their account.
 This [Microsoft article on User Rights Assignment](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-rights-assignment) provides a detailed explanation of each of the user rights that can be set in Windows.
 Not every right listed here is important to us from a security standpoint as penetration testers or defenders, but some rights granted to an account can lead to unintended consequences such as privilege escalation or access to sensitive files.